dennisrijsdijk/python-wayland-extra/README.md

 ## Refreshing Protocols

-The package is installed with the Wayland stable and staging protocols already built-in.
+The package is installed with the latest Wayland stable and staging protocols already built-in.
 Refreshing the protocol definitions is optional.
 It requires some additional Python dependencies:

 * `pip install lxml`
 * `pip install requests`